 Measuring the Impact of Reviews on Search Click-Through Rates

-In our Local Consumer Review Study we found that overall star rating is the #1 factor that consumers pay most attention to when evaluating a local business on the internet.
+In our Local Consumer Review Study we found that overall star rating is a key factor that consumers pay most attention to when evaluating a local business on the internet.

 Therefore, we determined it’s probable that showing reviews and ratings in search engine results influence click-through rates (CTR) from “Search to Click.”

 But how much do positive online reviews improve click throughs?

 With limited data publicly available to answer this question (especially in terms of how it impacts local search and localized organic search), we conducted a series of tests in Q4 2016 with our consumer panel.